 I'm an associate professor of Translation studies with a focus on interpreting at the Institute for Interpreting and Translation Studies, Department of Swedish Language and Multilingualism at Stockholm University.

 I defended my thesis in 2013 at the Univeristy of Bergen (Norway) my thesis dealt with professional experience and expertise among conference interpreters.

-I'm currently working with a the Swedish Research council funded project The invisible process - Cognition and working memory of dialogue interpreting.
+I have just finished a Swedish Research council funded project The invisible process - Cognition and working memory of dialogue interpreting.

 I'm work package leader in the DEPICT project funded by the Norwegian Research Council.
 My work package focus on sign language interpreters use of depiction and we start our research in January 2022.